kawasima/test-streamer-maven-plugin/README.md

 ## How to switch from surefire to TestStreamer

-Add this profile to your pom.xml
+Append this profile to your pom.xml as following:

 ```xml
 <profile>